 Yikes!
 Gosh!
 Oh no!
 Interjections are those little words that express a big feeling in a word or two.
 As one of the eight major parts of speech, interjections appear in sentences to set tone and emotion.
 While they do not relate grammatically to the other parts of the sentence, interjections show how the author or speaker feels.

-There are literally hundreds, if not thousands, of interjections in the English language.
-Most are designed to express strong emotions, such as love, hate, surprise, happiness, anger, enthusiasm, disgust, boredom, confusion or unhappiness.
-However, this is not always true.
-Some interjections can express either a mild emotion, or can be expressions - such as "Excuse me."
+There are hundreds, if not thousands, of interjections in the English language.
+Most are designed to express strong emotions, such as love, hate, surprise, happiness, anger, enthusiasm, disgust, boredom, confusion, or unhappiness.
+However, some interjections can express a mild emotion or expression, such as "Excuse me."

 A sample list of interjections includes words such as:

 Interjections like wow and ouch convey emotion in an abrupt and exclamatory way.
 They are rarely used in academic or formal writing; they're more common in fiction or casual writing.
 They're offset by an exclamation point, comma or period, depending on how strong the emotion is.

 You'll find interjections at the beginning of sentences, in the middle of sentences, at the end of sentences, and sometimes as standalone sentences on their own.

 Interjections are commonly used at the beginning of the sentence.
 They're also associated with a punctuation mark designed to convey emotion: the exclamation point.

 Yikes, I didn't realize that there was a test on grammar today!